GoogleCloudPlatform/magic-modules/.github/PULL_REQUEST_TEMPLATE.md

 ```

 <!-- GUIDE FOR WRITING RELEASE NOTES
 Release notes should be formatted with one of the following headings.
-If
-you need a new type, preface your block with "release-note:my-category"
 - release-note:bug
+- release-note:note
 - release-note:new-resource
 - release-note:new-datasource
 - release-note:deprecation